-Annual Sponsor Levels & Benefits Level 1 - Up to \$100 One time per year listed as a sponsor in the Teacher's Guide of Ag@School magazine Level 2 - \$101-\$250 All of the above, plus listed as a sponsor on our website, social media and printed material Level 3 - \$250-\$500 All of the above, plus a link to your website posted on our website Level 4 - \$501-\$1000 All of the above, plus your logo posted on our website and printed in Ag@School once a year Level 5 - \$1001-\$2500 All of the above, plus an invitation to sponsor an article with logo, in one issue of Ag@School Level 6 - \$2501-\$5000 All of the above, plus career corner and company highlight feature in an issue of Ag@School Level 7 - \$5000-\$10,000+ All of the above, plus listed as a sponsor with logo in the Annual WAIC Newspapers In Education project and the opportunity to have an Aurasma video link with your sponsored article in Ag@School ets of Ag@School are FREE to Washington teachers.
-To subscribe send an email from your own email address (do n one else's mailbox) to info@waic.net .
+Level 1 - Up to \$100 One time per year listed as a sponsor in the Teacher's Guide of Ag@School magazine Level 2 - \$101-\$250 All of the above, plus listed as a sponsor on our website, social media and printed material Level 3 - \$250-\$500 All of the above, plus a link to your website posted on our website Level 4 - \$501-\$1000 All of the above, plus your logo posted on our website and printed in Ag@School once a year Level 5 - \$1001-\$2500 All of the above, plus an invitation to sponsor an article with logo, in one issue of Ag@School Level 6 - \$2501-\$5000 All of the above, plus career corner and company highlight feature in an issue of Ag@School Level 7 - \$5000-\$10,000+ All of the above, plus listed as a sponsor with logo in the Annual WAIC Newspapers In Education project and the opportunity to have an Aurasma video link with your sponsored article in Ag@School Class sets of Ag se someone else's J@School are FREE to Washington teachers.
+To subscribe send an email from your Own email address (do no 5 mailbox) to info@waic.net .
 In the subject line type "Subscribe".
-In the body of the message state the follov • Your name, grade you teach, and number of students in your class Your school's full name (no abbreviations please) School's mailing address (for postal delivery) • The county in which your school is located $(\mathcal{D})$ onations Velcomed Velcomed You may also subscribe via postal mail by sending the above information to: Washington Ag in the Classroom • 975 Carpenter Road NE Suite 301 Lacey WA 98516 Sorry, subscriptions are not accepted by phone.
-Subscriptions are not automatically renewed.
-We ne eed to hear from you by mid-September to let us know you would like to continue to receive the publications.
+In the body of the message state the follow • Your name, grade you teach, and number of students in your class Your school's full name (no abbreviations please) 410 • School's mailing address (for postal delivery) Donatus • The county in which your school is located Welcon School's phone number including area code You may also subscribe via postal mail by sending the above information to: Washington Ag in the Classroom • 975 Carpenter Road NE Suite 301 Lacey WA 98516 Subscriptions are not automatically renewed.
+We need to he ear from you by mid-September to let us know you would like to continue to receive the publications.
 Thank you.
-110 110 see to near from you by this capterities to let us know you would like to containe to receive the publications.
-Mark you.